inigo-irigaray/CNN-Image-Classifier-PyTorch/README.md

 # CNN Image Classifier PyTorch

 This project aims to build a command line application that can be trained on any set of labeled images.
 It has been broken down in 2 parts.
 The first part is the implementation on a jupyter notebook of the VGGnet architecture on a dataset of flower images to generate the code for a deep learning image classifier ([Classifier Development](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/tree/master/Classifier-Development)).
-The second part is the generalization of the code to create a convoluttional neural network that allows the user to create its own classifier on any image dataset. ([CNN model](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/tree/master/CNNmodel))
+The second part is the generalization of the code to create a convoluttional neural network that allows the user to create its own classifier on any image dataset ([CNN model](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/tree/master/CNNmodel)).

 **1. Loading, preprocessing and visualizing the dataset.** The first step was developing a display function to visualize and familiarize myself with the data.
 (These functions can be found on [utility-functions.py](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/CNNmodel/utility_functions.py))